thbst16/dotnet-statiq-beckshome-blog/input/posts/lucene-blazor-part-5-highlighting.md

 There are two modifications to the search engine (SearchEngine.cs) to enable search highlighting:

 1) A new static method is added (GenerateHighlightedText()), which takes in the components needed by the Lucene.Net.Highlighter library's GetBestFragments() method to surround keywords with the HTML Mark and Strong tags for highlighting.
 2) The existing FacetedSearch method is modified to pass the WaffleHead and WaffleBody text through the GenerateHighlightedText() method to highlight text in these two fields.
+Lines 135 and 137 below.

 <pre data-enlighter-language="csharp">
 using Bogus;